 Kudos – Recognition for a professional achievement can only do wonders for the individual as well as the company.
 So take the time to shout out employees and reward them for performing an exceptional job.
 That’s the idea behind kudos, a way to praise employees as part of your overall program, motivating them to do even better the next time.

 Nextiva – Whether you communicate by phone, text, video, email, or IM, Nextiva brings it all together in one location.
 This isn’t just for teams, but for customers as well.
 That means you only ever need one app to do all your communications and customer outreach.

 Whereby – Want to have video conversations but always have privacy in mind?
 Whereby is your solution.
 No app or download needed, just a single URL and you can start chatting via video.
 All your communications are encrypted and browser-based, and you can even have branded rooms hosting up to 50 people.
 A seriously competitive alternative to Zoom.

 Even if you are working remotely, sometimes you need a physical place to meet up, or just somewhere besides your apartment or house to finish up work.
-Other times, you may just need a prestigious address to receive your mail and documents, or a place for printing and faxing.
+Other times, you may just need a physical presence and professional equipment to help support a home office, for example, a recognizable address to receive your mail and documents, or a place for high quality printing and scanning.